expectedparrot/edsl/docs/coop.rst

 Choose whether to use EDSL locally or at the Expected Parrot server:

-- :ref:`remote_inference`: Run surveys on the Expected Parrot server to save time and resources and avoid managing your own API keys for language models.
+- :ref:`remote_inference`: Run surveys on the Expected Parrot server to save time and resources, and avoid needing to manage your own API keys for language models.
-- :ref:`remote_caching`: Automatically store results on the Expected Parrot server to easily access and share them from anywhere.
+- :ref:`remote_caching`: Automatically store EDSL survey results on the Expected Parrot server to easily access and share them from anywhere.

 1. Create an account